AERIALCOMPUTING/aerial-computing/README.md

 ## Core Concept

-AERIAL COMPUTING is not a technology for presenting information, but an environment in which understanding and cognition change through experience.
+AERIAL COMPUTING operates as an experiential environment in which human understanding and cognition change through interaction.

-In this environment, actions such as touching, moving, and observing are continuous rather than separate.
+Within this environment, actions such as touching, moving, and observing are continuous rather than separate.
 Understanding is not given externally, but emerges from within experience itself.

 Transforming air into a computational domain — where thought begins as experience.